Range Angle Response

 Matched filter

-, the starting coordinate is set to the beginning of the range grid. -
+, the initial coordinate is set to the beginning of the range grid. -

-, the initial coordinate is defined by the Set reference range at centre parameter.-
+If the Range processing method parameter is set to `FFT', the initial coordinate is determined by the Set reference range at center parameter.

 -